 Legionnaires' disease is a serious illness caused by Legionella bacteria that can result in fatal cases of pneumonia.
-Pontiac fever is a self-limited, flu-like illness, also caused by the Legionellabacteria.
+Pontiac fever is a self-limited, flu-like illness, also caused by Legionella bacteria.
 Legionellosis refers to the two illnesses caused by the bacteria of the genus Legionella (Legionnaires' disease and Pontiac fever).

-- cough and shortness of breath (worsens as the pneumonia progresses);
+- cough and shortness of breath (which worsens as the pneumonia progresses),

 - body aches.

-Pontiac fever symptoms start within two to three days of exposure and are much milder.
-The patient experiences fever, chills, and muscle aches.
+Symptoms of Pontiac fever begin within 2-3 days of exposure, are much milder than Legionnaires' disease, and include fever, chills, and muscle aches.

-Pontiac fever tends to be self-limited and has no significant complications.
-The symptoms usually resolve within a week with no remaining effects.
+Symptoms usually resolve within a week with no long-term effects.

 Stomach Pain : Nausea & Other Causes QuizQuestion